Automotive industry in South Africa: A historic month for the industry

 October 2025 was a historic month for the SA automotive industry, with multiple announcements about new local vehicle construction and new brand launches, many of which were driven by Chinese automakers.

 In October 2025, it was reported that the number of affordable, preowned EVs was becoming more common in the South African market.
 These included preowned BMW i3, GWM Ora 03 and 04, BYD Atto 3, Volvo XC40, Volvo EX30, and Mercedes EQA and EQB models.
 More affordable models were also being introduced into the new EV market, such as the BYD Dolphin Surf.

 Also in October, it was reported that driving an EV (using exclusively electricity straight from the South African grid with home charging), equated to roughly half the cost per kilometer (using the most expensive electricity pricing) than driving a gas-powered vehicle, or better.
 Using data from the International Energy Agency and its own tests, news outlet MyBroadband calculated an average cost per km of fuel ranging from R1.53 to R1.60, compare to an average cost per km of electricity ranging from R0.64 to R0.80.

 Furthermore, two Chinese automakers announced that they were investigating the commencement of manufacturing vehicles in South Africa.
 GWM, which offers the Haval and Tank brands, expected sales to grow by 20% in 2026, and was considering jointly manufacturing pickup trucks in SA.
 Meanwhile, Chery, which offers its own-branded vehicles as well as the Omoda, Jetour, and Jaecoo brands, was on track to double sales in 2025.
-Chery is considering building a complete knock-down plant in SA, where pre-made parts would be assembled.

 Around the same time, Stellantis announced it was progressing with its SA knock-down facility, which was originally announced in 2023.
 While the final product mix is yet to be announced, the company stated that it intends to expand its locally-manufactured range beyond just pickup trucks.
 SA production is scheduled to begin in the second half of 2027.

 In early October 2025, Chinese automaker Foton rolled out its first vehicle at its Foton SA plant at the complete knock-down (CKD) BAIC factory in the Coega Special Economic Zone, near Gqeberha.
 The first vehicle was a pre-production Tunland G7 pickup, future units of which will be sold in SA, as well as exported to other African countries.
 This achievement made it the first time a Chinese commercial auto company established full-scale vehicle manufacturing operations in South Africa.

 The SA-bound Jaecoo J8 PHEV received a positive local review.
 It joins its Omoda C9 PHEV Chery Tiggo 9 PHEV brethren in the local market.

 Jetour launched its T1 and T2 outdoor-focused models in the SA market in October, to complement its existing Dashing and X70 Plus vehicles.